 Dyekjær co-owns Danish Documentary with Mulvad and two other directors, Mikala Krogh and Pernille Rose Grønkjær.
 This year, their company is celebrating its first decade in an industry it has contributed to with a long list of the kind of "director-driven" documentaries Dyekjær is especially fond of.

 "Eva Mulvad likes to call what we do a 'delicatessen.'
 That's a curious word to use!
 Danish Documentary creates films that take an incredibly long time to make.
 These films are driven by the director.
 And the directors I work with look at the world both inside and outside of Denmark."

 Over the years, Danish Documentary has expanded in Denmark and abroad, where Dyekjær is a respected name in documentary circles.
 "Safari" is not her first international film.
 In 2014, she co-produced Hanna Polak's Danish-Polish "Something Better to Come," a film spanning 14 years about homeless children in a Russian landfill.
-In the pipeline are several co-productions with international majority producers, including Victor Kossakovsky's British "Aquarela," about the element of water, and Lauren Greenfield's American "Fantasy Island," about Imelda Marcos.
+In the pipeline are several co-productions with international majority producers, including Victor Kossakovsky's British "Aquarela," about the element of water, and Lauren Greenfield's American "Fantasy Island".

 For the partners in Danish Documentary, it's important that these are all directors whose films "in one way or another resemble the films we make," Dyekjær says.

 Films that have a special role to play today, she asserts.